aaqibtariq/Assignment-4/README.md

 # Assignment-4  SQL

+# Project 1 Practice Database Queries

+For this project, the goal is to practice querying data from a database.

+Complete exercises in Sqlzoo https://sqlzoo.net/

+Tutorials 0-5 are required, the rest are optional.
+After completion of each tutorial, prepare sql file(s) with comments.
+Each query should be paired with a brief description that explains what is happening with that query.
+Submit the SQL files.

 # 0: SELECT basics
  - [x] 1.
 Modify it to show the population of Germany
  - [x] 2.
 Show the name and the population for 'Sweden', 'Norway' and 'Denmark'